ayeagle/gitgo/README.md

-One command git interface for when you just want to commit everything.
+One command git interface for when you just want to commit everything and open the github page.

 Lazy engineers only!